Bank Mandiri: Pre-merger

 Bank Mandiri is the result of the merger made by Indonesian government from four older government-owned banks that failed in 1998.
 Those four banks were Bank Bumi Daya, Bank Dagang Negara, Bank Ekspor Impor Indonesia, and Bank Pembangunan Indonesia.
 During the amalgamation and reorganisation, the government reduced the number of branches by 194 and the number of personnel from 26,600 to 17,620.

-Bank Bumi Daya and Bank Ekspor Impor Indonesia was previously merged in 1965 by the Indonesian government under Guided Democracy into Bank Negara Indonesia (BNI) umbrella, 1968: The Indonesian government then reorganized the banks in 1968 as the New Order government took place.
+Bank Bumi Daya and Bank Ekspor Impor Indonesia was previously merged in 1965 by the Guided Democracy government into Bank Negara Indonesia (BNI) umbrella.
+The Indonesian government then reorganized the banks in 1968 as the New Order government took place.